gastonrios32/convert_xlxs_to_csv/README.md

 # convert_xlxs_to_csv

-convert to xlxs to csv
+Program to convert .xlsx files to csv with delimiter selection. developed in python with pandas and openpyxl libraries.

+Demo